Academic Catalog

 Total Credits40

-Students must complete eight additional upper-division (3XXX or 4XXX level) credits determined by the student and her advisor.
+Students must complete eight additional upper-division (3XXX or 4XXX level) credits determined by the student and their advisor.
 Many students complete these eight credits (usually two 4-credit classes) by adding a minor or double major.

 Students are encouraged to take advantage of internships available at the local, state and national government levels (for which up to a maximum of eight credits may be granted).
 Independent study also may be arranged.
 Students who wish to take independent study or an internship must have taken at least one related political science course prior to taking either.